 - Do not submit, mail, or fax copies of your CAL Loan documents to UTSA.
 We will be able to view all pending certifications online with the THECB, once you have submitted all documents.

-2. After mailing your completed application to THECB, you must complete a CAL Request Form for the appropriate academic year and submit the form to Financial Aid & Enrollment Services at either the 1604 or downtown campus.
+2. After mailing your completed application to THECB, you must complete a CAL Request Form for the appropriate academic year and submit the form to the One Stop Enrollment Center at either the 1604 or downtown campus.
 Incomplete CAL Request Forms will not be processed and will delay the processing of the loan.

 What are the requirements to receive a CAL loan?